-Burundi secures first African Cup of Nations qualification | Africanews
+AFCON 2019: Zimbabwe, DRC, Tanzania and Benin qualify as campaign wraps up | Africanews

 Burundi

+In Cotonou, Benin beat Togo 2-1 to qualify from Group D. North African giants Algeria led the group.

+The last qualification spot will go to either South Africa or Libya whose encounter kicked off late on Sunday in Sfax, Tunisia.

-Burundians partied late into the night on Saturday as they celebrated their country’s historic qualification to the Africa Cup of Nations.
+Earlier on Saturday, Burundians partied late into the night on Saturday as they celebrated their country’s historic qualification to the Africa Cup of Nations.

 Burundi drew 1-1 with Gabon in Bujumbura to finish second in Group C and secured a spot in the Nations Cup finals for the first time in their history.
 Mali topped the group.